cybergarage/go-job/README.md

 }
 ```

-These observation tools make `go-job` suitable for production environments where monitoring, auditing, and debugging are essential for reliable job management.

 #### Tracking Logs

 `go-job` maintains a log history for each job instance, recording significant events such as scheduling, execution, completion, and errors.
 You can query these logs to audit job activities and diagnose issues: